Scholars Worldwide Sign Open Letter About JPII Institute Changes

 Among the signatories are Robert George, McCormick Professor of Jurisprudence at Princeton University, and Jane Adolphe, a law professor at Ave Maria University and former official at the Vatican Secretariat of State.
 Other signers include Michael Waldstein, theology professor at Franciscan University of Steubenville, and Robert Fastiggi, professor of systematic theology at Sacred Heart Major Seminary in Detroit, who penned a defense of Pope Francis apostolic exhortation Amoris Laetitia in 2016.

-Since the statutes were published and the changes enacted, a number of groups and individuals have expressed their disapproval, including 241 of the institute’s students and alumni who wrote a letter to the school heads of their “immense concern” about the changes.
+Since the statutes were published and the changes enacted, 1770 individuals have expressed their disapproval in an open letter to Archbishop Paglia and Msgr.
+Sequeri, drawn up by institute students: 260 of them have signed the letter along with 507 alumni, expressing their “immense concern” about the changes.

 The most recent open letter follows another dated Aug.
 3 and signed by 49 academics to the institute’s administrators, also calling for the reinstatement of all the professors removed from their teaching positions.